magento/merchdocs/src/catalog/category-scheduled-changes.md

 1. In the list, find the needed campaign and click <span class="btn">Select</span>.

-1. Make any changes necessary to the scheduled update.
+1. Make the necessary changes to the scheduled update.

 1. When complete, click <span class="btn">Save</span>.